 Snippet-ize your team

 That was just a taste of the ways we use TextExpander.
 We hope it helps you and your team to communicate smarter.
-If you’re not using already, you can try it for free.
-Let us know what you think on our TextExpander support page, @TextExpander, and on LinkedIn.
+If you’re not using it already, you can try it for free by clicking the button below.